daos-stack/daos/docs/admin/deployment.md

 ## Agent Setup

-This section addresses how to configure the DAOS Agents on the client nodes (and optionally on the DAOS server nodes).
+This section addresses how to configure the DAOS Agents on the client nodes.

 ### Agent User and Group Setup